-With the aim of increasing the importance students place on their home language, developing their skills in English as a second language and creating an opportunity for them to acquire a third language (French-German-Spanish), the FMV Işık Schools Language Policy was prepared based on our school's language philosophy.
+With the aim of increasing the importance students place on their mother-tongue, developing their skills in English as a second language and creating an opportunity for them to acquire a third language (French-German-Spanish), the FMV Işık Schools Language Policy was prepared based on our school's language philosophy.
 In accordance with our school's targets and goals, this policy is a document that is frequently altered and shaped based on our school's language needs - it is not fixed and unchangeable.
-Aiming at determining language learning requirements and supporting home language and second language education, the language policy has a transdisciplinary viewpoint towards language learning.
+Aiming at determining language learning requirements and supporting mother-tongue and foreign language education, the language policy has a transdisciplinary viewpoint towards language learning.